Kate Gamble, Founder - 904.626.5284

 Kate Gamble, BFA, MSPT

-Open Door Founder, Kate Gamble, is a physical therapist, dancer, choreographer, and teacher who is engaged in the exploration of the many faces of movement.
-She has a BFA from New York University/Tisch School of the Arts and an MS in Physical Therapy from the Mayo School of Health Related Sciences.
-She specializes in working with clients with biomechanical and neurological dysfunction.
-Her combined training as a modern dancer and physical therapist allows her to facilitate movement experiences that are safe and transformative.
+Kate specializes in working with clients with biomechanical and neurological dysfunction.
+Her combined training as a physical therapist, somatics practitioner and dancer allows her to facilitate movement experiences that are safe and transformative.
 She considers the client a partner in the rehabilitation process and focuses on education, independent home programs, and setting individualized goals.

-She has worked at various healthcare organizations including the Mayo Clinic in Minnesota, the Woodrow Wilson Rehabilitation Center in Virginia, and Mount Ascutney Hospital in Vermont.
-She was Director of Rehabilitation at Whispering Pines Rehab Center in Florida and Director Of Physical Therapy Services at Longwood Rehabilitation Center in Boston
+Kate has worked at various healthcare organizations in her almost 30 years as a Physical Therapist, These include the Mayo Clinic in Minnesota, the Woodrow Wilson Rehabilitation Center in Virginia, and Mount Ascutney Hospital in Vermont.
+She was Director of Rehabilitation at Whispering Pines Rehabilitation Center in Florida and Director Of Physical Therapy Services at Longwood Rehabilitation Center in Boston.